-Employees may accumulate maximum vacation balances not to exceed two hundred forty (240) hours.
+In accordance with RCW 43.01.040, employees may accumulate maximum vacation balances not to exceed two hundred forty (240) hours.
 However, there are two (2) exceptions that allow vacation leave to accumulate above the maximum:

-- A. If an employee's request for vacation leave is denied by the Employer, and the employee is close to the vacation leave maximum, the institution will grant an extension for each month that the institution must defer the employee's request for vacation leave. - B. An employee may also accumulate vacation leave days in excess of two hundred forty (240) hours as long as the employee uses the excess balance prior to their anniversary date.
+- Α. If an employee's request for vacation leave is denied by the Employer, and the employee is close to the vacation leave maximum, the institution will grant an extension for each month that the institution must defer the employee's request for vacation leave. - Β. An employee may also accumulate vacation leave days in excess of two hundred forty (240) hours as long as the employee uses the excess balance prior to their anniversary date.
 Any leave in excess of the maximum that is not deferred in advance of its accrual as described will be lost on the employee's anniversary date.